yunfan/punyforth/README.md

 My goal with this project is to develop an understanding about the internals of FORTH.

-At this stage punyforth is still incomplete.
+Please note that at this stage punyforth is still incomplete.

 ## Random notes